mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_session_opts_set_causal_consistency.rst

 Configure causal consistency in a session.
 If true (the default), each operation in the session will be causally ordered after the previous read or write operation.
 Set to false to disable causal consistency.
 See `the MongoDB Manual Entry for Causal Consistency <http://dochub.mongodb.org/core/causal-consistency>`_.

+Causal consistency and snapshot reads are mutually exclusive.
+Attempting to set both to true will result in an error.
+See See :symbol:`mongoc_session_opts_set_snapshot()`.

 Unacknowledged writes are not causally consistent.
 If you execute a write operation with a :symbol:`mongoc_write_concern_t` on which you have called :symbol:`mongoc_write_concern_set_w` with a value of 0, the write does not participate in causal consistency.

 Parameters